Steph Catley: Orlando Pride, 2016–17

 Catley returned to the Pride for the 2017 season.
 She was a starting defender in all 24 games recording 2,120 minutes on the pitch.
 During a match against Houston Dash, Catley's last-minute goal-line clearance was voted NWSL Save of the Week for Week 10.
 Orlando climbed the league ladder to a third-place finish during the regular season earning a berth to their first NWSL Playoffs.
 Orlando was defeated by the Portland Thorns 4–1 in the semi-final.
-Catley was named to the NWSL Second XI Team after the season.
+Catley was named to the NWSL Second XI team and nominated for Defender of the Year after the season.